This is the EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings. Find out how!

 We now understand that sourdough also breaks down the inherent phytic acid in grains.

-The bacteria and yeast in the sourdough help to predigest the starches in the grains, thus making it more easily digestible.
+The bacteria and yeast in the sourdough help to predigest the starches in the grains, thus making them more easily digestible.
 Often, people with gluten sensitivity have no issues eating sourdough bread.

 Furthermore, even though you are baking your sourdough bread at about 350˚F, the inside never reaches that temperature.
 That means that the probiotics are still alive in there.

-In contrast to yeast breads, sourdough breads stay fresh longer and are not as susceptible to mold.
+In contrast to yeast bread, sourdough bread stays fresh longer and is not as susceptible to mold.